Special note: Busch Gardens closed Curse of DarKastle in 2017. While it is no longer open, you could read about the sophisticated attraction below.

 If you enjoy motion simulator attractions, you should do fine.
 If you're not sure whether you want to tackle it, I'd recommend that you give the ride a shot.
 Except for the spinning (which is brief), and the forward motion (which is not particularly fast), the vehicles never really move more than a few inches in any direction.
 If the action becomes too intense, you can close your eyes and the illusion, along with your anxiety, should subside.
 But you'll want to try and keep your eyes wide open to catch the wild fun.

-The Universal ride also has the distinct advantage of well-known characters with established appeal.
+The Universal ride also has the distinct advantage of well-known characters with an established appeal.

 Awoooo.
 Terrible Things Happen!